velio-io/collet/docs/actions.md

  :iterator {:next [:true? :$mapper/has-next-item]}}
 ```

-Also, `:fold` action allows you to provide two additional keys: `:in` and `:with`.
-Using these parameters you can
+Also, `:fold` action allows you to provide some additional keys: `:into`, `:op`, `:in` and `:with`.
+Using these
+parameters you can
 modify the way the items are collected.
 For example, in the example above, you can merge the weather response with
-mapped item under the `:city-name` key before collecting it:
+mapped item under the `:city-name` key before collecting it.
+With `:into` parameter you can provide an initial value for the collection.
+If item is a sequence of values you can use `:op` parameter with value `:concat` to concatenate them.

 ```clojure
 {:actions  [{:name   :city